pavuzu/technical-interview-questions/docs/Design Patterns.md

 The Visitor pattern is especially useful when you have a complex data structure and want to perform various operations on its elements without modifying the element classes.
 It allows you to keep the logic of operations separate and makes it easier to add new operations in the future.

-### Explain the Visitor pattern and its advantages in separating algorithms from the structure of an object hierarchy.
-How does the Visitor pattern support adding new operations without modifying existing classes?
+### How does the Visitor pattern support adding new operations without modifying existing classes?

 The Visitor pattern separates the algorithms or operations performed on a data structure from the structure itself.
 It allows new operations to be added to the structure without modifying the classes of the elements.
 This pattern promotes the Open-Closed Principle.
 For example, consider a document structure with different types of elements (paragraphs, headings, images, etc.).
 With the Visitor pattern, you can define a visitor that performs operations on these elements without modifying their classes.
 You can add new operations by creating new visitors, promoting extensibility and modularity.